umbralcalc/worldsoop/docs/README.md

 # Go/Python API

 A Go/Python API for building and training decision-making algorithms in realistic simulation environments.
+The core motivations for (and design ideas behind) this software originate from this open source book: [Worlds of Observation](https://umbralcalc.github.io/worlds-of-observation/).

 ## Quickstart notes